 We Care Solar

-The Solar Suitcase is a packaged, solar power system designed to power off-grid medical clinics and provide surgical lighting, power mobile devices, and medical devices.
+The Solar Suitcase is a packaged solar power system designed by We Care Solar to power off-grid medical clinics and provide surgical lighting, power mobile devices, and medical devices.
+The system includes two 20 watt solar panels, a 14 amp-hour lithium ferrous phosphate battery, a 15A charge controller, two rechargeable LED headlamps and a phone charger

-Countries/regions targeted include: Africa: Cameroon, Democratic Republic of Congo, Eritrea, Ethiopia, Kenya, Liberia, Malawi, Nigeria, Rwanda, Senegal, Sierra Leone, Somalia, South Sudan, Tanzania, the Gambia, Uganda, Zimbabwe
+- Africa: Cameroon, Democratic Republic of Congo, Eritrea, Ethiopia, Kenya, Liberia, Malawi, Nigeria, Rwanda, Senegal, Sierra Leone, Somalia, South Sudan, Tanzania, the Gambia, Uganda, Zimbabwe.

 NGOs or donors contact We Care Solar to implement the Solar Suitcase